kalecaner/ProductionControlWithWeb3/README.md

 ```
 near call $CONTRACT Saveshift '{}' --accountId $CONTRACT
 ```
-This function can only be called once
-Sets the function caller as shift
-Does not take any parameters
+This function can only be called once,Sets the function caller as shift and Does not take any parameters

 * Create a new Product or ProductCode
 ```